adioshun/gitBook_Object_Tracking/tracking.md

 * Meanshift and Camshift: These are algorithms for locating the maxima of a density function.
 They are also used for tracking.

-* Single object trackers: In this class of trackers, the first frame is marked using a rectangle to indicate the location of the object we want to track.
-The object is then tracked in subsequent frames using the tracking algorithm.
-In most real life applications, these trackers are used in conjunction with an object detector.

-* Multiple object track finding algorithms: In cases when we have a fast object detector, it makes sense to detect multiple objects in each frame and then run a track finding algorithm that identifies which rectangle in one frame corresponds to a rectangle in the next frame.

 ### Tracking vs Detection